Muscular dystrophy (MD) in children

 We prioritize normalizing everyday tasks and experiences like getting ready for school, eating, playing with friends and getting around the community.

-What are the different types of Pediatric Muscular Dystrophy?
+What are the different types of muscular dystrophy (MD) in children?

 Different types of muscular dystrophy in children progress and affect muscles in different ways:

-What are the signs and symptoms of Pediatric Muscular Dystrophy (MD)?
+What are the signs and symptoms of muscular dystrophy (MD) in children?

 Symptoms vary depending on the type of muscular dystrophy, but a child may experience: